 The plan was informed by individuals with lived experience as well as input from community members.

-The four government partners are City of Whitehorse, Kwanlin Dün First Nation (KDFN), Ta’an Kwäch’än Council (TKC), and Yukon government, represented by the Department of Health and Social Services and Yukon Housing Corporation.
-The co-chairs for the Safe at Home Action Plan were Kristina Craig (Yukon Anti-Poverty Coalition) and Christina Sim with KDFN.
+Safe at Home is a four-government plan: City of Whitehorse, Kwanlin Dün First Nation (KDFN), Ta’an Kwäch’än Council (TKC), and Yukon government (represented by the Department of Health and Social Services and Yukon Housing Corporation).
+The co-chairs for the creation of the Safe at Home Action Plan were Kristina Craig (Yukon Anti-Poverty Coalition) and Christina Sim with KDFN.

-The City of Whitehorse and Kwanlin Dün First Nation (KDFN) have a shared vision to improve the lives of vulnerable people in our city.
+The City of Whitehorse and Kwanlin Dün First Nation (KDFN) came together with a shared vision to improve the lives of vulnerable people in our city.
 Together, we invited other governments, businesses, organizations, and the public to come together to share ideas and insights on how to better support people at risk and find solutions to end homelessness.

 In 2015, the City and KDFN held two public events at the Kwanlin Dün Cultural Centre to share experiences and harness ideas on how to address this important and challenging issue.